PreTeXtBook/pretext/css/README.md

     $ ./update_css

+Note that the script may be easily edited to use a branch other than simply `main`, if necessary.

 Then update the following record of when this was last done.
 Examine the `xsl/pretext-html.xsl` file if you need to check on the latest version number for the CSS.
 If there are changes,